ishaqv/Tortoise-Trading-Lab/README.md

 ### Disclaimer: No setup works forever.
 Markets evolve, and setups evolve with them.
 If you fail to adapt, your edge will gradually disappear. ###

+The core mindset shift — treat every setup like a product with a lifecycle.
+It has a launch phase (edge is strong, market hasn't adapted), a maturity phase (edge stabilizes, you scale it), and a decay phase (edge erodes, you manage it down).
+Most traders only notice they're in decay phase 6 months after it started because they're looking at cumulative PnL which masks it.

+#### What actually helps:

+Rolling expectancy windows — don't just track yearly stats.
+Run a 20-trade and 50-trade rolling expectancy for each setup.
+The moment setup 20-trade rolling expectancy started dipping below its 50-trade average consistently, that was the early warning.

+#### Always have a setup in observation mode

+New setup discovery should be a continuous background process, not a scramble triggered by breakdown.
+At any point, maintain at least one setup in observation mode — paper tracking or minimal live size — so that by the time a primary setup deteriorates, you already have 3–6 months of live data behind the candidate.
 ---

 ## 🧮 Position Size Calculator